boostercloud/booster/CONTRIBUTING.md

 fix(cli): Correct minor typos in code
 ```

-The most important types of commits are the following, as they trigger version bumps in the CI/CD system:
+The most important kind of commits are the ones that trigger version bumps and therefore a new release in the CI/CD system:

 - `fix` - patch version bump (`0.0.x`)
 - `feat` - minor version bump (`0.x.0`)
 - Any commit type followed by `!`, i.e. `feat!` - major version bump (`x.0.0`)

-### Commit types

 Apart from those previously mentioned, there are more commit types: